mark-watson/PythonAIBook/manuscript/Symbolic_AI.md

 ### Using Swi-Prolog for the Semantic Web, Fetching Web Pages, and Handling JSON

-In several ways reading the historic Scientific American Article from 2001 [The Semantic Web - A new form of Web content that is meaningful to computers will unleash a revolution of new possibilities](https://www-sop.inria.fr/acacia/cours/essi2006/Scientific%20American_%20Feature%20Article_%20The%20Semantic%20Web_%20May%202001.pdf) by Tim Berners-Lee, James Hendler, and Ora Lassila changed my life.
+In several ways, reading the historic Scientific American Article from 2001 [The Semantic Web - A new form of Web content that is meaningful to computers will unleash a revolution of new possibilities](https://www-sop.inria.fr/acacia/cours/essi2006/Scientific%20American_%20Feature%20Article_%20The%20Semantic%20Web_%20May%202001.pdf) by Tim Berners-Lee, James Hendler, and Ora Lassila changed my life.
 I spent a lot of time experimenting with the Swi-Prolog **semweb** library that I found to be the easiest way to experiment with RDF.
 We will cover the open source Apache Jena/Fuseki RDF data store and query engine in a later chapter.
-The Common Lisp and Semantic Web tools company [Franz Inc.](https://franz.com)very kindly subsidized my work writing two Semantic Web books that cover Common Lisp, Java, Clojure, and Scala (available as downloadable PDFs on my [web site](https://markwatson.com)).
-Writing these books lead directly to being invited to work at Google as a consultant using their Knowledge Graph.
+The Common Lisp and Semantic Web tools company [Franz Inc.](https://franz.com) very kindly subsidized my work writing two Semantic Web books that cover Common Lisp, Java, Clojure, and Scala (available as downloadable PDFs on my [web site](https://markwatson.com)).
+Writing these books lead directly to being invited to work at Google for a project using their Knowledge Graph.

 Here I mention how to load the **semweb** library and refer you to the [library documentation](https://www.swi-prolog.org/pldoc/doc_for?object=section(%27packages/semweb.html%27)):